ashinalsace/twitch-control/README.md

 # Twitch chat bot for keyboard control

-This is a working application that allows messages send in a twitch chat feed to translate in to key presses on the machine running the script
+This is a working application that allows messages sent in a twitch chat feed to translate in to key presses on the machine running the script

 Simple implementation thanks to the packages twitch-python https://pypi.org/project/twitch-python/ and PyAutoGUI https://pypi.org/project/PyAutoGUI/